 When using both SCSI and IDE hard disk drives, IDE is always the boot disk using drive letter C (default setting of IDE).
-This feature allows a SCSI hard disk drive to be the boot disk when set to SCSI.
+This new feature allows a SCSI hard disk drive to be the boot disk when set to SCSI.
 This allows multiple operating systems to be used on both IDE and SCSI drives or the primary operating system to boot using a SCSI hard disk drive.

-Boot Sequence (C,A)
+Boot Sequence (A,C)

 This field determines where the system looks first for an operating system.
-Options are C,A; A,CDROM,C; CDROM,C,A; D,A; E,A; F,A; C only; LS/ZIP, C; and A,C. The setup default setting is to check first the hard disk and then the floppy disk drive, that is, C, A.
+Options are A, C; C, A; A, CDROM, C; CDROM, C, A; E, A; F, A; C only; LS/ZIP, C; LAN, A, C; and LAN, C, A. The setup default setting, A, C, is to check first the floppy disk and then the hard disk drive.